Whatsapp Icon

 • Molecular Genetic Tests: These tests look for specific genes or molecular changes in the cells that may indicate ALL or provide information about the subtype and prognosis.

 • Lumbar Puncture (Spinal Tap): This test checks for leukemia cells in the fluid around the brain and spinal cord.
-It's crucial for determining if ALL has spread, affecting the treatment plan.
+It's crucial to determine if ALL has spread, affecting the treatment plan.

 Early and accurate diagnosis of ALL is imperative for effective treatment.
 If you or someone you know is experiencing symptoms such as unexplained bruising, bleeding, fatigue, or infections, it's important to consult a healthcare provider for a comprehensive evaluation.